-There are also open work permits where you can work for any employer anywhere across Canada with a few exceptions of types of employers and don’t require a LMIA.
+There are also open work permits where you can work for any employer anywhere across Canada with a few exceptions of types of employers that don’t require a LMIA.

-There are LMIA exempt work permits which occur with certain occupations that fall under the North American Free Trade Agreement (NAFTA), certain occupations that have benefit to specific regions within Canada and certain occupations that the federal and provincial governments have marked to be beneficial or in demand.
+There are LMIA exempt work permits that occur with certain occupations that fall under the North American Free Trade Agreement (NAFTA), certain occupations that benefit the specific regions within Canada and certain occupations that the federal and provincial governments have marked to be beneficial or in demand.

 Intra-Company Transfers, this program is for international companies who have a Canadian location or want to establish one and would like to transfer qualified employees (called transferees) for temporary work.

-Spouses and family of international students where the student is on a study permit and in this case the student's spouse can apply for a spousal open work permit.
+Spouses and family of international students is for students on a study permit and in this case, the student's spouse who apply for a spousal open work permit.

-The Inland Spousal Sponsorship Open Work Permit is for the spouses of Canadian citizens or permanent residents.
+The Inland Spousal Sponsorship Open Work Permit is for the spouse of a Canadian citizen or permanent resident.
 You must have a valid temporary residence visa and an application for permanent residency under process to be eligible to apply.

 You can also apply for temporary work permits while you are living in Canada.
 You must be 1 of the following:

-If you want to work in Canada permanently or for as long as you want without renewing work permits, then can obtain permanent residency or attain Canadian citizenship, the ultimate goal.
+If you want to work in Canada permanently or for as long as you want without renewing work permits, you can obtain permanent residency or attain Canadian citizenship.